We have information you must know before you buy the Lancer.

 We found the Lancer ES smooth, spirited and sporty.
 Around-town handling is nimble, and cornering is taut at speeds inside the box.
 The ride is comfortable.
 Although the Honda Civic feels smoother and the Mazda3 more challenging.

-The Lancer GTS uses a 2.4-liter engine with 20 more horsepower, and it's a big difference.
-It revs to a sweet 6500 rpm.
-You can relax at the throttle a bit.
-Brakes are nicely sensitive, and the 5-speed gearbox is positive, easy to shift with solid clutch action.
-There's enough power that you can definitely feel the front-wheel torque steer under hard acceleration.
-It's quiet and smooth on the freeway, where 80 mph feels like 70, and that's saying something for a small car with a four-cylinder engine.
+The brakes are nicely sensitive, and the pedal has excellent feel.
+The 5-speed gearbox is positive, easy to shift with solid clutch action.
+With the larger 2.4 there's enough power that you can definitely feel front-wheel torque steer under hard acceleration.
+The Lancer ES is quiet and smooth on the freeway, where 80 mph feels like 70, and that's saying something for a small car with a four-cylinder engine.
 The eye-catching 10-spoke alloy wheels are shod with P215/45R18 Dunlop all-season tires.

-The Ralliart's electronic all-wheel-drive system, which Mitsubishi calls All-Wheel Control (AWC), can be set for Gravel, Snow or Tarmac, but the system is not as encompassing as the Evo's Super All-Wheel Control.
+The Ralliart's electronic all-wheel-drive system, or AWC, can be set for Gravel, Snow or Tarmac, but the system is not as encompassing as the Evo's Super All-Wheel Control.
 The Ralliart also lacks the Evo's track-ready suspension.
 So it doesn't handle like an Evo.
 When driven hard in slower corners, the Ralliart will understeer and even lurch as its tires try to bite the asphalt.
 This happens before the electronic stability control kicks in.
-The difference is apparently in the simple All-Wheel Control versus Super All-Wheel control in the Evo, plus the softer GTS suspension.
+The difference is apparently in the simple All-Wheel Control versus Super All-Wheel control in the Evo, plus the softer GT suspension.

 On the road with the Ralliart in Washington's Cascade Mountains, we found the Sport Manual mode worked exceptionally well in the TC-SST, providing sharper downshifts and quicker upshifts; and Normal Drive works so smoothly you can scarcely feel the relaxed upshifts.
 But Sport Drive confuses the transmission; it upshifts and downshifts at inconvenient times, inconsistently.
 The fourth possible mode, Normal Manual, is pretty much a contradiction, unless you just like to play with the paddles.
 So we preferred Sport Manual for sporty driving, Normal Drive for around town.
 We found that it takes a couple blocks on cold mornings for the transmission to shake off some sluggishness.